 Don’t Do Research in Your Sleep

-- Curious about your problems
+- Curious about the problems at hand

 —Joe Hopper, Ph.D.